aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

    ```
 Ensure you have opened the relevant ports - 8080, 9101 and 6180 and you may also need to update the 127.0.0.1 with 0.0.0.0 in the public_full_node.yaml - listen_address and api\address

-## Verify the correctness of your Fullnode
+## Verify the correctness of your fullnode

 ### Verify initial synchronization

-During the initial synchronization of your Fullnode, there may be a lot of data to transfer.
+During the initial synchronization of your fullnode, there may be a lot of data to transfer.
 You can monitor the progress by querying the metrics port to see what version your node is currently synced to.
 Run the following command to see the current synced version of your node:

 ```
 curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_state_sync_version{.*\"synced\"}" | awk '{print $2}'